Hello from everyone at Bungie,

 Bullying is when someone repeatedly embarrasses, threatens, or hurts someone else’s feelings.
 Cyberbullying is bullying that can take place 24/7 year-round while being anonymous using electronics and over the internet, including cell phones, computers, tablets, social media, and other chat services.

-How to Tell an Adult
+Kids: How to Tell an Adult

 If you're being bullied, you should tell an adult.
 You may feel scared and think that things won't change, but you won't be able to get help until you tell an adult.
 It might be hard to explain what's happening, so decide for yourself what you want to say and who you want to speak to.
 Sometimes it's more difficult to tell a parent than someone else about an issue you're facing.